Skip to main content

 • The doctoral degree is assessed individually.

-• The doctoral degree can be recognised in full and half academic years.
+• The doctoral degree can be recognized in full and half academic years.

 We can only assess incomplete doctoral degrees which contain successfully completed credit awarding courses.
-These courses can be recognised in full and half academic years.
+These courses can be recognized in full and half academic years.

 QF-EHEA: Qualifications Frameworks in the European Higher Education Area, the Bologna framework, describes the three cycles: bachelor, master and PhD.